Kingston, Jamaica: Thursday, August 12, 2021

 Contact: Elaine Oxamendi Vicet / Daniel Passley

-The Ministry of Finance and the Public Service (MOFPS) has granted approval to the Jamaica Customs Agency (JCA) to administer the relief of Import Duty and General Consumption Tax (GCT) on imported relief supplies and donations to assist in recovery efforts following the passage of Hurricane Melissa.
+The Ministry of Finance and the Public Service (MOFPS) wishes to advise the public that approval has been granted for an extension in the relief of Import Duty and General Consumption Tax on imported donations and relief supplies to assist in recovery efforts following the passage of Hurricane Melissa.

 Standard and Poor’s (S&P) Global Ratings, today, September 25, 2025, upgraded Jamaica’s long-term foreign and local currency sovereign credit ratings from ‘BB-‘ to BB,’ while its outlook remains “Positive”.